Vashi Bridge: Second bridge

-Construction of new bridge

-Construction on a new bridge began in 1987 and opened to traffic in 1994 (or 1995 or 1997).
-The original Vashi Bridge or the 1st Thane Creek Bridge remains closed to traffic.
+The Thane Creek Bridge 2 (TCB-2) was proposed in 1987 to replace the first bridge.
+The bridge was built by the U.P.
+State Bridge Corporation and opened to traffic in 1995.
+It is a box girder bridge, carrying a 6-lane dual carriageway, with a length of 1837.35 m.
+It has several unique features in its construction and design, with emphasis on durability and a formal QA/QC programme.

 Proof Consultants were appointed to oversee each aspect of planning, design and construction.
 Open foundations were taken into the bedrock with foundation concrete being laid in the dry, with the sea water being pumped out using submersible pumps.
 The piers in the intertidal zone were protected by epoxy coal tar paint painted on 6 mm thick m.s. plate which was considered as a lost shuttering.
 The superstructure was a P. S. C. box girder, one for each carriageway, constructed using balanced cantilever cast-in-situ segments.
 It was constructed by U. P. State Bridge Corporation Ltd., and won the most outstanding concrete structure award.